Code-Institute-Submissions/Second-Milestone-Project-18/README.md

 #### Lando Calrissian image was taken from: https://vignette.wikia.nocookie.net/starwars/images/7/7d/Lando_WoSW.jpg/revision/latest?cb=20080715214753
 #### Background image was taken from: https://wallpapercave.com/wp/wp5991799.jpg
 ### Acknowledgements
-#### I received inspiration for this project from Code Institute, and some JavaScript tutorials from freeCodeCamp.
+#### I received inspiration for this project from Code Institute, and some help getting started on this matching game via JavaScript tutorials from freeCodeCamp.